Scroll down to find out more information about the Safeguarding system in place at Irlam & Cadishead Academy.

 - Any deficiencies or weaknesses in child protection arrangements will be remedied without delay.

-Irlam & Cadishead College has a duty to safeguard and promote the welfare of students.
+Irlam & Cadishead Academy has a duty to safeguard and promote the welfare of students.
 This responsibility necessitates a child protection policy and robust procedures.
 Where there are concerns about a child’s welfare the school will contact appropriate agencies, share information with them and work in partnership with them.

 Concerns will be discussed with the family if it will not place the child at risk of significant harm.
 The child’s view will also be considered in deciding whether to inform the family in some circumstances, particularly where the child is sufficiently mature to make informed judgements.
 The interest of the child is paramount.